• Best 30lb Reels for Saltwater Fishing

 What size reel do I need for bluefin tuna?

-A 40–50lb class two-speed conventional reel covers most SoCal bluefin scenarios.
+A 40–50lb class two-speed conventional covers most SoCal bluefin scenarios.
 For school-size fish (30–60 lbs), the 40lb class is ideal.
 For targeting larger fish on overnight or multi-day trips, step up to a 50lb class for extra line capacity and drag power.

 Can I use a spinning reel for bluefin?